cysouw/diathesis/text/c02_structure.md

 b.
 Er kocht mir eine Suppe.
 :::

 {#par:possraising} There is a further kind of covert diathesis with a dative object, conventionally called ~~possessor raising~~.
 In such diatheses there is an alternation between a possessor (typically expressed as an adnominal genitive) and a dative [@next].
 The dative can alternate with the possessor of a nominative subject (see [@sec:case-possessor-of-nominative-to-dative-experiencer]), an accusative object (see [@sec:case-possessor-accusative-to-dative]) or a location (see [@sec:prepositions-possessor-of-location-to-dative-experiencer]).
-Following convention, I classify these diatheses as promotion ~~[ADJ › OBJ]~~
+Following widespread convention, I classify these diatheses as promotion ~~[ADJ › OBJ]~~

 ::: ex
 ~~Covert applicative (possessor raising) [ADJ › OBJ]~~